 If your credit card offers a rewards program, you’ll see how much you’ve accrued in its own section of your statement.
 You’ll see your current rewards balance and the amount you’ve earned since the previous statement.
 Remember that rewards may be in the form of cashback, points,, miles, or a statement credit depending on the type of credit card you have.

 This section is where you’ll spend most of your time.
 The transactions area shows an itemized, chronological list of all purchases, payments, and credits that have taken place during the statement period.
+These will include all your transactions – including contactless or mobile payments that did not require a PIN code to complete.
 Each transaction should include a date – which may be broken down into a transaction date and posted date – and a description of the merchant that completed it.
 Some statements go into more detail and throw in the category code of each merchant or even a location.
 If you did not fully pay your previous statement balance, you’ll see how much interest you’ve been charged for the current statement.
 The same applies for late and returned payments fees, over-the-limit fees, annual fees, cash advance or balance transfer fees, and foreign transaction fees.

 Interest Rate Calculation